box/boxcli/docs/comments.md

 OPTIONS
-  -h, --help                             Show CLI help -s, --save                             Save report to default reports folder on disk -t, --token=token                      Provide a token to perform this call -v, --verbose                          Show verbose output, which can be helpful for debugging
+  -h, --help                             Show CLI help -q, --quiet                            Suppress any non-error output to stderr -s, --save                             Save report to default reports folder on disk -t, --token=token                      Provide a token to perform this call -v, --verbose                          Show verbose output, which can be helpful for debugging